HailToTheSnail/Pokemon-Campaign-Notes/content/GM Notes.md

     - **Providence Overthrown:** Having dealt with two of Providence's Partners, Gabrielle Mercer and Marcus Atwood, the only hurdle left to topple is Providence Partner, Arthur Fontaine.
 However, word has spread amongst the Underworld of new leadership within Providence. before you could do, he was betrayed by his Constant, who turned out to be the long disappeared leader of Team Rocket, Giovanni Sakaki.
         - **Rocket Providence:** With Giovanni having killed off the Partners of Providence, he has taken over the shadow cabal with powerful allies that he has recruited over the years, such as Alexander "Lex" Stone and Champion Cadence.
 Find a way to stop Rocket Providence and defeat Giovanni.
 - **What Makes A King (Kurisu Quest Thread):** After learning from a that his Seadra can evolve once more, Kurisu embarks on a quest to gather six Marks of Fealty from Pokémon from all over the Indalo region.
+- **Earthbound Immortals:** Providence has uncovered
+	-
+		- **Chrovos:**

 ## Organizations
 - The Kingsman Secret Service is a secret organization that works directly for the Crown.
 They function as secret agents that do everything in their power to keep Indalo safe.
-They are highly-trained agents with a partner Pokèmon and each have code names based on the Knights of the Round Table.
+They are highly-trained agents with a partner Pokémon and each have code names based on the Knights of the Round Table.
 	- All Kingsman agents are supported by two individuals known by the code-names "Merlin" and "Morgana" in reference to Merlin the Wizard and Morgana le Fay, who oversees the agency support staff, formulates field strategies, trains prospective recruits and provides technological/IT assistance as necessary.
 	- Each Kingsman has a signet ring that identifies them as a Kingsman.
 	- Each of the Kingsman are born off high society, save the one probationary member, Sir Gareth, who the party run into.
 He was taken off the streets by Sir Gaheris and given a chance to become a member of Kingsman.